 How To Round Wood Edges Without a Router

-If you don’t have a router and would rather prefer working with other hand tools, these methods may be for you.
+If you don’t have a router and would prefer working with hand tools, these methods may be for you.
 You may choose to round wood edges using sandpaper, hand plane, chisel, rasp or surform, sander, or Dremel.

-These methods will be particularly useful when you need to round the edges of very small workpieces or in areas that are difficult to access.
+These methods will be particularly useful when you need to round the edges of very small workpieces or in delicate areas that are difficult to access.
 Using a router for such tasks would be nearly impossible.

 Now let’s dive into each approach and learn their advantages and disadvantages.